 Awards in Excellence

 Each year, the Rural Center recognizes individuals, organizations, and towns that have demonstrated visionary leadership, impacted the economy, and built strong community partnerships.
-At this year’s 2017 Rural Assembly, we will recognize excellence in four categories: leadership, entrepreneurship, small business lending, and small town growth and vitality.
+At this year’s 2017 Rural Assembly, we recognized excellence in four categories: leadership, entrepreneurship, small business lending, and small town growth and vitality.
 A description of each award is included below.
 Thank you to everyone who nominated an individual, town, or lender.
-Join us on the evening of Thursday, November 16, at our annuals awards banquet to see who won.

 The Rural Leader of the Year award recognizes a REDI alumnus who, through strong leadership, hard work, and dedication, has enhanced the quality of life in rural North Carolina and made significant improvements in his or her community, region, and/or the state.
 This is an individual who is committed to building partnerships and engaging all citizens in their community or region.